EXPLAINER-Can Russia pay its creditors, and what happens if not?

 Russia's finance ministry said on Monday it had sent an order to a correspondent bank for the payment of coupons on eurobonds amounting to $117.2 million which are due on Wednesday.

-The diplomatic standoff and economic curbs have sparked questions over whether and how Russia would be able to make the payment, raising the spectre of its first major external debt default since 1917, when Bolsheviks failed to recognise Tsarist debt in the wake of the revolution.
+The diplomatic standoff and economic curbs have sparked questions over whether and how Russia will make the payment, raising the spectre of its first major external debt default since 1917, when Bolsheviks failed to recognise Tsarist debt in the wake of the revolution.

-Here is what we know and don't know about Russia's debt and its repayment:
+Here is what we know and do not know about Russia's debt and its repayment:

 HOW MUCH DOES RUSSIA OWE IN HARD CURRENCY BONDS?